Camcan/phase-0-handbook/cs-setup/README.md

 4. Ask on Slack and move onto something else until you get help.

 ###Enable Scripts!
 Three is a security feature in windows that disables the execution of scripts as default - this feature needs to be  turned off to make it possible to install stuff via powershell scripts.
+*First open PowerShell as administrator*
-Simply type the following into PS and click enter when prompted.
+Then simply type the following into PS and click enter when prompted.
 ```
 set-executionpolicy remotesigned
 ```